-The 2022 school year was a new beginning for the staff of St. Patrick's with most of the usual school structures and routines returning to daily school life.
-Staff have utilised newly learnt skills to continue to manage digital technologies, communicate effectively both online and in person to both parents and children using cloud-based platforms and video conferencing when required.
+In 2023, St. Patrick's again enjoyed the usual school structures and routines of daily school life.
+Staff have leveraged skills to continue to manage digital technologies, communicate effectively both online and in person to both parents and children using cloud-based platforms and video conferencing when required.

+The Collaborative Coaching initiative has been a standout success for teacher professional learning and successful advancing of student learning.
 Teachers appreciated the opportunities to collaborate with their grade and stage peers to engage in feedback with the Assistant Principal and the Principal.

-The teacher survey conducted about their experiences indicated a positive response with teachers feeling well supported in their work and professional learning opportunities.
+The teacher feedback about their experiences indicated a positive response, with teachers feeling well supported in their work and professional learning opportunities.
 The staff indicated satisfaction with leadership, a positive learning culture, collaboration, the use of effective teaching strategies, parental involvement and having an inclusive school.
 Teachers rated highly the opportunities for them to collaborate professionally with their peers and school leadership particularly on developing a learning culture in the school.